mfactory-lab/albus/README.md

 <h1 align="center"><strong>Albus Protocol</strong></h1>
 <p align="center">
   <strong>
-    Albus Protocol provides on-chain zkKYC infrastructure that creates new opportunities for Web3 businesses by equipping them with a capability to verify their users and by ensuring that the users' personal data remains private during the verification
+  Albus Protocol provides on-chain KYC infrastructure for Web3 protocols and their users.
+Building on a Self-Sovereign Identity (SSI) model, Albus harnesses the power of blockchain and Zero-Knowledge Proofs to create a secure environment where Web3 protocols can KYC their users without accessing their private data.
+Albus also adds an extra layer of compliance by ensuring that user data can be made available to authorized entities with legitimate requests under data retention law.
   </strong>
 </p>